Pickering Interfaces offers switching systems in various platforms, the principal being PXI.

 - Physically large components can be included without forcing the modules to occupy large numbers of slots in a chassis

-For more diverse switching systems PXI can create more effective designs, and that tends to be the majority of users.
-We do not consider there to be major differences in speed between LXI and PXI, the LXI devices are provided with 1000Mb/s interfaces whose speed and latency is much faster than the relays used in most systems.
+For more diverse switching systems, PXI can create more effective designs, which tend to be the most users.
+We do not consider there to be significant differences in speed between LXI and PXI, and the LXI devices are provided with 1000Mb/s interfaces whose speed and latency are much faster than the relays used in most systems.

-Users requiring diverse designs but wanting the easy control features of LXI (Ethernet) can use our LXI Modular Chassis - a PXI chassis with an embedded LXI controller that can control all our PXI switching module designs.
-More information can be found .here
+Users requiring diverse designs but wanting the easy control features of LXI (Ethernet) can use our LXI Modular Chassis—a PXI chassis with an embedded LXI controller that can control all our PXI switching module designs.

 More information on LXI can be found here.